ElihuJones/pigs-and-bulls/README.md

 Status
 ------
-This project is currently in-progress.
+This project is feature complete.
-Next steps can be found under our task management page: [Product Backlog](https://github.com/users/ElihuJones/projects/1)

 Pseudocode
 ----------
 Open console/Run Program
 Instructions page:
 User can see Instructions:
 * Play Game or How to Play, options
   * How to Play will show an Instructions screen:
     * No duplicate letters, 5 letter UPPERCASE word.
-User can choose 1 player or 2 player game.

-If 1 player is chosen:
+One player:

 * Computer generates word with no characters repeating, 5 characters long.
     * **Play Order**: